dotexe-drift-server/samp-drift-script/README.md

 - server.amx - Compiled script, ready to be used on a server

 # How to install
-Put server.pwn and server.amx into <your server>/gamemodes and edit your server.cfg to point to the gamemode
+Put server.amx into <your server>/gamemodes and edit your server.cfg to point to the gamemode

 ```
 gamemode0 server 1